-In Afghanistan16, the Helmand river floods on average every two-three years, flowing over its banks and destroying or damaging significant numbers of homes along the river.
-U.S. forces stationed in Helmand have normally been tasked with humanitarian assistance/disaster relief when such an event occurs.
-It is difficult for Americans deployed to Afghanistan to envision that the flooding Helmand River is actually beneficial, as it drowns vermin and replenishes top soil even as it destroys the mud brick structures Helmanders live in.
-The local Afghans, far from viewing this as a disaster, simply take the few important items they own (pots, pans, clothing, maybe a Quran) and self-evacuate away from the river, generally supported by local fellow tribesmen as the stay is only temporary.
-Americans tend to want to over-react, treating every flood as something akin to a Katrina-type event.
-It is difficult to do nothing, as fitness reports, upon which promotion is based, almost demand proactive activities.
-Yet doing nothing except being prepared to assist may be the exact response required, maybe just a requisition of thousands of water bottles to be provided to Afghan security and relief personnel to hand out.
-The destroyed homes will be rebuilt (with mud bricks reinforced with opium poppy stalks or sometimes with straw), the farmland is renewed and the rat/mice problem is greatly diminished for months, saving on food loss.
-Still, imagine this U.S. Marine fitness report, "Did nothing, distributed nothing, Afghan locals became self-sufficient, mission accomplished."
-While probably culturally appropriate for an Afghanistan scenario, is also likely very much against the pro-active U.S. military culture in which accomplishment is everything.
+In Afghanistan, the Helmand River floods on average every two or three years, flowing over its banks and destroying or damaging significant numbers of homes along the river.1 U.S. forces stationed in Helmand have normally been tasked with humanitarian assistance/disaster relief when such an event occurs.
+It is difficult for Americans deployed to Afghanistan to envision that the flooding Helmand River is actually beneficial, as it drowns vermin and replenishes topsoil even as it destroys the mud brick structures Helmanders live in.
+The local Afghans, far from viewing this as a disaster, simply take the few important items they own (pots, pans, clothing, maybe a Quran) and self-evacuate away from the river, generally supported by local fellow tribesmen, as the stay is only temporary.
+Americans tend to want to overreact, treating every flood as something akin to a Hurricane Katrina-type event.
+It is difficult to do nothing, as U.S. military fitness reports, on which promotion is based, almost demand proactive activities.
+Yet, doing nothing except being prepared to assist may be the exact response required, perhaps just a requisition of thousands of water bottles to be provided to Afghan security and relief personnel to hand out.
+The destroyed homes will be rebuilt (with mud bricks reinforced with opium poppy stalks or sometimes with straw), the farmland is renewed, and the rat/mice problem is greatly diminished for months, saving on food loss.
+Still, imagine this U.S. Marine fitness report: "Did nothing, distributed nothing, Afghan locals became self-sufficient, mission accomplished."
+While probably culturally appropriate for an Afghanistan scenario, it is also likely very much against the proactive U.S. military culture in which accomplishment is everything.